 Laboratory testing capabilities

 The analytical services performed by Doble’s Materials Laboratories provide you with the accurate information you need to intelligently diagnose any existing and potentially devastating problems in your liquid-filled equipment.
 Compared with the cost of premature or catastrophic failure, regularly scheduled oil testing is a cost-effective and sound maintenance practice that is used to extend the life of your transformers and circuit breakers.
-Doble Laboratory can provide testing in the areas listed below.
+Doble Laboratory can provide paper and oil testing in the areas listed below.

 For more information, please contact the Doble Laboratory Business Office at email@example.com.